veraxis-protocol/veip-sdk/README.md

 The VEIP SDK is:

-* A developer integration scaffold
-* A minimal execution authorization engine
+- A minimal execution authorization gate
+- A deterministic state-machine scaffold
-* An Evidence Pack emitter aligned to the official schema
+- A schema-valid Evidence Pack emitter
+- A replay validation demonstrator
-* A reference state-machine implementation
+- A developer-facing integration reference

+It is suitable for:

-* A foundation for sandbox experimentation
+- Regulatory sandbox experimentation

-The SDK is intentionally compact and readable.
+- Academic research
+- AI control-plane prototyping
+- Internal enterprise architecture evaluation

 ---